 The College's Policy on Prohibited Relationships prohibits romantic or sexual relationships between College employees and students.
 Violations of the Policy on Prohibited Relationships will be addressed by that policy, unless the prohibited conduct also violates the Title IX and College-Defined Sexual Misconduct Policy in which case it may be addressed in whole or in part by this Policy.
-Please refer to the provost's office website or human resources website for more information.
+Please refer to the provost's office website or human resources website for more information on the Policy on Prohibited Relationships.